stephenwanaswa/terraform-beginner-bootcamp-2023/journal/week1.md

 ## Terraform Data Sources

-This allows use to source data from cloud resources.
+This allows you to retrieve information about external resources such as cloud provider APIs, databases, and other Terraform configurations.

 This is useful when we want to reference cloud resources without importing them.